-Objective/Policy

-CHAPTER 5- LAND-USE AND INFRASTRUCTURE 5.2 OBJECTIVES

-5.2.1 Location, design and function of development (Entire Region)

-Development is located and designed so that it functions in a way that:

-- 1. achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - a. maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b. provides sufficient housing choice to meet the region's housing needs; - c. encourages sustainable economic development by enabling business activities in appropriate locations; - d. minimises energy use and/or improves energy efficiency; - e. enables rural activities that support the rural environment including primary production; f. is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure;
+Objective/Policy Assessment CHAPTER 5- LAND-USE AND INFRASTRUCTURE The Site is on the southern edge of Prebbleton, and 5.2 OBJECTIVES adjoining the proposed Birchs Road reserve.
+It's 5.2.1 Location, design and function of location will achieve consolidated, well designed and development (Entire Region) sustainable growth in and around the existing Development is located and designed so that it Prebbleton urban area.
+It is a logical extension of a functions in a way that: well-established township that has undergone 1. achieves consolidated, well designed and significant planned and managed recent growth that is sustainable growth in and around existing urban well designed and connected with the existing urban areas as the primary focus for accommodating areas creating sustainable suburban communities. the region's growth; and 2. enables people and communities, including This proposed rezoning and associated provisions future generations, to provide for their social, including ODP Area 5 Prebbleton will continue that economic and cultural well-being and health and approach. safety; and which: The proposal will enable the Greater Christchurch a. maintains, and where appropriate, enhances the overall quality of the natural environment of community to provide for their social, economic and cultural wellbeing through provision of additional the Canterbury region, including its coastal environment, outstanding natural features and housing as part of an established town.
+The landscapes, and natural values; development will serve a current demand and need, i.e. b. provides sufficient housing choice to meet the a short to medium term need that, once established, will form part of the housing stock and supply for the region's housing needs; c. encourages sustainable economic benefit of future generations. development by enabling business activities in appropriate locations; With respect to the relevant location and design d. minimises energy use and/or improves energy aspects covered in clause 2: 1.
+There are no areas within the land to be rezoned efficiency; e. enables rural activities that support the rural which have particular or significant natural values, environment including primary production; nor is there any significant regional infrastructure. f. is compatible with, and will result in the 2.
+The area being rezoned has as its primary purpose continued safe, efficient and effective use of the provision of housing choice for people and communities.

+regionally significant infrastructure;